flexirest/flexirest/docs/ruby-on-rails-integration.md

 ## Configuration

-It's possible to explicit specify the `base_url` in the Model Class.
-If you have an common API Endpoint it makes sense to setup an initializer in `config/initializers` or use the `Rails.application.configure` namespace.
+It's possible to explicit specify the `base_url` in the model class.
+If you have an common API Endpoint it makes sense to setup an initializer in `config/initializers` or use the `Rails.configuration.x` namespace.

 This example use a custom file in `config/initializers` to setup the API endpoint.
-Either set a fixed URL or use environment variables if you would like to follow the [12factor](http://12factor.net/config) rules for preparing your application running on cloud infrastructure like heroku.
+Either set a fixed URL or use environment variables if you would like to follow the [12factor](http://12factor.net/config) rules for preparing your application running on cloud infrastructure like Heroku, Kubernetes or Docker Swarm.

 ```ruby
 # config/initializers/flexirest.rb